grantcurell/anki-voice/README.md

 # Anki Voice System

-A complete hands-free Anki card review system that uses speech recognition, semantic grading with GPT-5, and text-to-speech to enable voice-based flashcard review on iPhone while preserving Anki's scheduling algorithm.
+A complete hands-free Anki card review system that uses speech recognition, semantic grading with LLM (Ollama), and text-to-speech to enable voice-based flashcard review on iPhone while preserving Anki's scheduling algorithm.

 ## 🎯 What This Does

 - **iPhone App**: Reads card fronts aloud, captures your spoken answers, and announces grading results
-- **FastAPI Server**: Bridges between iPhone and Anki, provides semantic grading using GPT-5
+- **FastAPI Server**: Bridges between iPhone and Anki, provides semantic grading using LLM (Ollama with GPU acceleration)
 - **Anki Add-on**: Exposes current card data for the voice system to access
 - **AnkiConnect Integration**: Sends review results back to Anki's scheduler